Skip to content

 Semantics

-C++23's [[assume(expression)]] tells the compiler "please assume expression is true," and the compiler can make more aggressive optimizations based on this assumption.
-If expression is actually false at runtime, the behavior is undefined.
+C++23's [[assume]] tells the compiler "please assume this expression is true."
+The compiler can perform more aggressive optimizations based on this assumption.
+If the expression is actually false at runtime, the behavior is undefined.

-This is different from assert. assert checks the condition at runtime and terminates the program on failure; [[assume]] performs no runtime check at all, it simply lets the compiler optimize with confidence.
+This differs from assert. assert checks the condition at runtime and terminates the program if it fails; [[assume]] performs no runtime check at all, simply allowing the compiler to optimize boldly.

 Example